yehudasa/ceph-pr-archive/src/tracing/tracetool/README.md

 # Tracetool

 #### Disclaimer
-This approach is taken from the QEMU project.
+This approach, and some of the code, is taken from the QEMU project.

 ## Events file